markeissler/docker-atlassian-jira/README.md

 ```

 On container startup, the PCKS12 format certificate.p12 file will be converted and stored in the system JKS keystore.

+## Docker Swarm Support

+While __docker-atlassian-jira__ does not support multi-node clustering it does support deployment to a cluster with a
+failover configuration (where only a single JIRA instance is active at a any time).

+This configuration requires that [Data Persistence over NFS](#data-persistence-nfs) has been configured to share JIRA
+configuration information among replicated instanced.

 ## Troubleshooting